companieshouse/styleguides/READMEs.md

 |KAFKA.md |Kafka relevant info, ex: <ul><li>Kafka topics (read/write)</li><li>Consumer Group</li></ul>|
 |CURL.md | examples of which `curl` might be used (i.e. which required Keys/tokens, or other special Headers) to test all the endpoints a service is publishing and listening on. ex: <ul><li>`curl -H "Authorization: $KEY" "${BASE_URL}/alphabetical-search/companies/q=lloyds`</li></ul>|

+**Note:** A separate CURL.md should be provided even if there is only one URL available.
+This is to assist support to locate the checks quickly.
 Template
 --------